Marty:

 Okay, why don’t we get started here?
 Thank you all for taking time out of your busy schedules to join us here today for Engagement Health Group’s webinar.
 “Your sickest members aren’t getting the care they need”.
 My name is Marty Solomon, SVP of sales here at EHG, and speaking for our entire team here today we are so excited you joined us.
 Joining me here is Jack Curtis.
 CEO and co-founder at EHG and also, Dr. Jennifer Musick, President and also co-founder here at EHG.
 We also have 2 special guests from a company called Curus who we partner with that we will introduce you to a little later on.

 Before we get started, a couple of quick housekeeping items.
 We will limit this webinar as we always do to 30 min because we respect how valuable your time is also we are recording this so you all can expect to receive a copy of this later on.
 So here is today’s agenda for our presentation, starting with a very quick overview of Engagement Health Group that I will walk you through right now.
-So Engagement Health Group was formed early last year by the merger of Corporate Health Partners, a wellness organization, and Health Solutions a clinical care organization that came together to form Engagement Health Group.
+So Engagement Health Group was formed early last year by the merger of Corporate Health Partners, a wellness organization, and Engagement Health Group a clinical care organization that came together to form Engagement Health Group.
 We now offer with 40 years of combined experience virtually every solution available in the population health management industry.

 .